DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 ## **MDO packages**

-To perform multidisplinary deisgn optimization, we need to install the following packages:
+To perform multidisciplinary design optimization, we need to install the following packages:

 [OpenMDAO](https://openmdao.org) is an open-source multidisciplinary optimization framework.